When I tell people that I work in SEO + Analytics, I get a lot of side eyes and blank stares.

 For our clients, we extract the data that matters and make sense of it so that our clients can increase traffic and sales.

 When we work with small businesses on SEO we provide what they need to make data-driven decisions and we make it super-easy to see exactly what channel is growing and what content is driving engagement.

 The Metrics that Matter

-The dashboard starts with the Metrics that Matter to Google (and to me!)
+Our analytic reporting starts with the Metrics that Matter to Google (and to me!)